-It is my distinct privilege on behalf of Miles College Police/Security Department (MCPSD) to welcome you to our campus.
+It is my distinct privilege on behalf of Miles College Department of Public Safety (MCDPS) to welcome you to our campus.
 We desire to be an integral part of the Miles campus.
 Whether you are a student, faculty, staff, or guest to Miles, we strive to make your stay on campus a safe and pleasant experience.

-MCPSD publishes the Annual Crime and Safety report which includes crime and fire statistics and outlines Miles security and fire safety policies and procedures.
-We are committed to safety, security, fair and impartial treatment of all.
+MCDPS publishes the Annual Crime and Safety report which includes crime and fire statistics and outlines Miles security and fire safety policies and procedures.
+We are committed to safety, security, and fair and impartial treatment of all.
 Please take the time to familiarize yourself with this report so you can become an informed member of our community and contribute to the College's efforts to create and maintain a safe environment in which we all can live, study, work, and play.
-Don't hesitate to contact MCPSD whenever you need assistance or more information about the services they provide.
+Don't hesitate to contact MCDPS whenever you need assistance or more information about the services they provide.